Marian Anderson: American tours

-1939 Lincoln Memorial concert
+DAR and the 1939 Lincoln Memorial concert

 In 1939, Sarah Corbin Robert, president general of the Daughters of the American Revolution (DAR) denied permission to Anderson for a concert on April 9 at DAR Constitution Hall under a white performers-only policy in effect at the time.
 In addition to the policy on performers, Washington, DC, was a segregated city, and Black patrons were upset that they would have to sit at the back of Constitution Hall.
 Furthermore, Constitution Hall did not have the segregated public bathrooms then required by DC law for such events.
 Other DC venues were not an option: for example, the District of Columbia Board of Education declined a request for the use of the auditorium of Central High School, a white public high school.

 The next day, Charles Edward Russell, a co-founder of the National Association for the Advancement of Colored People (NAACP) and chair of the DC citywide Inter-Racial Committee, held a meeting of the Marian Anderson Citizens Committee (MACC).
 This included the National Negro Congress, the Brotherhood of Sleeping Car Porters, the American Federation of Labor, and the Washington Industrial Council-CIO, church leaders and activists in the city, and numerous other organizations.
 MACC elected Charles Hamilton Houston as its chairman and on February 20, the group picketed the Board of Education, collected signatures on petitions, and planned a mass protest at the next board meeting.

 In the ensuing furor, thousands of DAR members, including First Lady Eleanor Roosevelt, resigned from the organization.
 Roosevelt wrote to the DAR: "I am in complete disagreement with the attitude taken in refusing Constitution Hall to a great artist ...
 You had an opportunity to lead in an enlightened way and it seems to me that your organization has failed."